By-elections to the 41st Canadian Parliament: Bourassa

 On May 16, 2013, Liberal MP Denis Coderre announced he would resign his Bourassa seat on June 2, to run for Mayor of Montreal.
 The Chief Electoral Officer received official notification of the vacancy on June 3, 2013 and the by-election had to be called by November 30, 2013.
 A date of November 25, 2013 has been set for the vote.

 The federal Liberals chose their candidate on September 8.
 Lawyer Joseph DiIorio ran for the nomination, as did Quebec MNA for Viau, Emmanuel Dubourg, who resigned his seat in the National Assembly of Quebec in order to do so.
 Ultimately, Dubourg won the nomination.

 Larry Rousseau, regional executive vice-president for the Public Service Alliance of Canada, past NDP candidate Julie Demers, a community activist who works with co-ops, and PSAC staff rep Mario LeClerc sought the NDP nomination, losing to Juno Award-winning singer Stéphane Moraille of the band Bran Van 3000.

 The Bloc Québécois selected Daniel Duranleau as its nominee.

-Former NHL star and deputy leader of the Green Party Georges Laraque had been announced as the party's candidate in Bourassa, but stepped down as both the candidate and deputy leader of the Green Party when it was revealed he was facing fraud charges.
+Former NHL player and deputy leader of the Green Party Georges Laraque had been announced as the party's candidate in Bourassa, but stepped down as both the candidate and deputy leader of the Green Party when it was revealed he was facing fraud charges.
 Danny Polifroni, who had run for the party in Papineau in 2011, was named the Green candidate instead.

 Engineer Rida Mahmoud was acclaimed as the Conservative nominee.